Hard-to-Insure Homes: Why Some Properties Are Difficult to Cover and Your Options

 Outdated Electrical Systems

 What you can do: A full rewire to modern copper wiring is the gold standard fix.
 It restores full insurability, reduces your premiums, and significantly increases your home's resale value.
 Partial mitigations like arc-fault circuit interrupter (AFCI) breakers can help in the short term.
-A home insurance inspection will typically flag these systems immediately.
+For a deeper dive, our guide on home insurance with knob and tube wiring covers your specific options, and our older home insurance guide walks through what to expect for homes with legacy systems.

 Old and Problematic Plumbing